-Introduction to version control systems
+Introduction to Version control systems

-Why do I need version control systems?
+Why do we need version control systems?

 -

-files can be lost;
+Files may be lost;

 -